 The Group operates a system of approval limits for its corporate lending, which is reviewed on a regular basis.
-The approval powers within these approval limits have been vested in the Wholesale Banking Credit Committee by the Board of Directors.
+The approval powers within these approval limits have been vested in the WBCC by the Board of Directors.
 Exposures beyond these limits are approved by the EC.
 All funded exposures exceeding seven per cent. of the Group's capital are referred to the U.A.E.
 Central Bank for approval in accordance with the U.A.E.
 Central Bank's regulations.

-The Group's retail lending mainly consists of loans to U.A.E. nationals and resident expatriates fulfilling certain specified criteria.
-Loans are generally secured by salary assignment, with a maximum loan amount of AED 250,000.
+The Group's consumer lending mainly consists of loans to U.A.E. nationals and resident expatriates fulfilling certain specified criteria.
+Loans are generally secured by salary assignment, with a maximum loan amount of AED 4,500,000 for UAE Nationals and AED 1,000,000 for expatriates.
 New credit scoring models based on the Basel II dual rating framework have been developed for application and behavioural scoring of customers.
 These have also been implemented in the loan origination systems.